Generation IV reactor: Timelines

 In 2000, GIF stated, "After the performance phase is complete for each system, at least six years and several US$ billion will be required for detailed design and construction of a demonstration system."
 In the Roadmap update of 2013, the performance and demonstration phases were considerably shifted to later dates, while no targets for the commercialisation phases are set.
-According to the GIF, "It will take at least two or three decades before the deployment of commercial Gen IV systems."
+According to the GIF in 2013, "It will take at least two or three decades before the deployment of commercial Gen IV systems."

 Reactor types

 Many reactor types were considered initially; the list was then refined to focus on the most promising technologies.
-Three systems are nominally thermal reactors and four are fast reactors.
-The Very High Temperature Reactor (VHTR) potentially can provide high quality process heat.
+Three systems are nominally thermal reactors and three are fast reactors.
+The very high temperature reactor (VHTR) potentially can provide high quality process heat.
 Fast reactors offer the possibility of burning actinides to further reduce waste and can breed more fuel than they consume.
-These systems offer significant advances in sustainability, safety and reliability, economics, proliferation resistance (depending on perspective) and physical protection.
+These systems offer significant advances in sustainability, safety and reliability, economics, proliferation resistance, and physical protection.